 The economies of the six oil-rich Gulf states of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the United Arab Emirates (UAE) are highly dependent on low-paid migrant workers, who sustain a wide range of sectors, from domestic service, to hospitality, to construction.

-Analysis of the statistics that are made available irregularly by country of origin governments indicates that many thousands of workers die in the Gulf every year, a large majority of working age.
+In recent years, there has been increased scrutiny of the treatment of migrant workers in this region.
+But there are critical gaps in our knowledge and understanding of the numbers and causes of workers’ deaths.
+Analysis of the partial statistics that are made available indicates that many thousands of workers die in the Gulf every year, a large majority of working age.
 Accurate and detailed information about their causes of death is limited.
-In the majority of cases, workers’ deaths are categorised as “natural causes” or “cardiac arrests”, neither of which are meaningful classifications, while other significant causes identified include road traffic and workplace accidents, as well as suicide.
+In the majority of cases, workers’ deaths are categorised as “natural causes” or “cardiac arrests”, neither of which are meaningful classifications.
+Other significant causes include road traffic and workplace accidents, as well as suicide.

 The lack of precision about deaths resulting from “natural causes” or “cardiac arrest” exacerbates the wider problem of incomplete data, making it much more difficult for relevant institutions – government agencies, scientific and medical researchers, civil society organisations, trade unions – to identify appropriate measures to address the phenomenon.

 For more information on Vital Signs, please contact FairSquare.